The Best Electric Scooter Available Now in the UK

 range: 17 miles; top speed: 15mph; e-scooter weight: 14kg; maximum rider weight: 100kg; charge time: 5 hrs; motor power: 350W

 Pure Air Pro LR - Best Range Scooter

 Price from: £609

-The latest release from Pure is its most recent.
-LR means "long-range," so it's good to see that the scooter lives up to its name, with a range of 37 miles on a single charge.
-It's also one of the most costly on our list, even though it's well worth it if you hate charging your e-scooter infrequently or worry about your battery dying halfway through the journey.
+The latest release from Pure is it's most recent LR means "long-range," so it's good to see that the scooter lives up to its name, with a range of 37 miles on a single charge.
+It's also one of the most expensive e-scooters on our list.
+However, it's well worth it if you hate charging your e-scooter infrequently or worry about your battery dying halfway through the journey.

-The Pure Air Pro LR has all of the Pure Air's market-leading characteristics, such as IP65 water resistance, a maximum rider weight of 120kg, and comfy 10" pneumatic tires that provide a smooth ride on almost every hard surface.
-The Pure Air Pro LR, though, has two notable distinctions from its relatives.
-It has a maximum motor wattage of 700W, which means it offers improved acceleration and climbing performance than all other Pure Air models, and it features an advanced design with a new skateboard-like deck, that we adore.
+The Pure Air Pro LR has two notable distinctions from its relatives.
+The Pure Air Pro LR has all of Pure Air's best characteristics, such as IP65 water resistance, maximum rider weight of 120kg, and comfy 10" pneumatic tyres.
+It has a maximum motor wattage of 700W, offering improved acceleration and climbing performance than all other Pure Air models.
+It also features an advanced design with a new skateboard-like deck, which we adore.

 range: 37.2 miles; top speed: 15.5mph; e-scooter weight: 17.5kg; maximum rider weight: 120kg; charge time: 9hrs 30mins; motor power: 500W

 Pure Air is a fantastic electric scooter that we can't highly recommend enough.
 After last year's debut, the second generation of this e-scooter received some much-needed improvements, including a bigger 500W motor that delivers greater acceleration and climbing power.
 The scooter boasts IP65 water resistance, making it suitable for British weather.
 It has a maximum load capacity of 120kg, which is 20kg greater than the average e-scooter on this list.